 CHAPTER 1: ISA Introduction and Operations

-About the ISA
+About the ISA and this Rulebook

 Recognized by the International Olympic Committee (IOC), the International Surfing Association (ISA) is the World Governing Body for Surfing and all related activities, as defined by the ISA Constitution.
 It was originally founded as the International Surfing Federation in 1964 and has been running Open Division World Championships since 1964 (World Surfing Games), Junior World Championships since 1980, Masters World Championships since 2007, World Bodyboard Championships since 2011, World StandUp Paddle (SUP) and Paddleboard Championships since 2012 and World Para Surfing Championships since 2015.
 The ISA also sanctions the World Kneeboard Titles and the Tandem Surfing World Title.